codescape/jira-scrum-poker/readme.md

 ## Supported Languages

-The Scrum Poker plugin supports the following languages and defaults to English translation if the user has another language configured in his Jira profile:
+The Scrum Poker plugin supports the following languages and defaults to English translation if the user has a not supported language configured in his Jira profile:

 * English
 * German